Portfolio Construction

 In conclusion

-Inflation coming down is historically the main driver of market recovery.
-It tends to make the Fed more comfortable, which may make investors more comfortable.
-Please reach out to our portfolio construction guidance team to help you build portfolios for this new market environment.
+Monetary policy is focused on both mandates of inflation and labor, which will drive the market in the coming months.
+It makes the Fed more comfortable, which makes investors more comfortable.
+Please reach out to our portfolio construction guidance team and services to help you build portfolios for this new market environment.

 Want to know more?